DiUS/pact-consumer-js-dsl/README.md

 Please read about using regular expressions and type based matching [here][flexible-matching] before continuing.

-*Note*: The following will only work with verifications done by the Ruby Pact library, because it uses a Ruby specific way of serialising the data structure.

 #### Match by regular expression

 Remember that the mock service is written in Ruby, so the regular expression must be in a Ruby format, not a Javascript format.